ingresso-group/slate/source/includes/_performances.md

 GET https://api.ticketswitch.com/f13/performances.v1/{username}?user_passwd={password}&event_id={eventid}
 ```

-This call returns a list of [performance objects](#performance-object) for a
+This call returns a list of performances for a particular event.
+The list is
-particular event.
-The list is paged to avoid large volumes of data being
+paged to avoid large volumes of data being accidentally returned.
-accidentally returned.

 Typical use cases: